nf-core/raredisease/docs/output.md

 ### Variant calling - repeat expansions

-#### ExpansionsHunter
+#### Expansion Hunter

-[ExpansionHunter](https://github.com/Illumina/ExpansionHunter) aims to estimate sizes of repeat sequences by performing a targeted search through alignments that span, flank, and are fully contained in each repeat.
+[Expansion Hunter](https://github.com/Illumina/ExpansionHunter) aims to estimate sizes of repeat sequences by performing a targeted search through alignments that span, flank, and are fully contained in each repeat.

 <details markdown="1">
 <summary>Output files</summary>